Renewable Energy in Alberta: 16 Facts

 Other examples of Alberta's renewable energy leadership include 14 major recent and upcoming renewable projects across the province [1].
 This large-scale investment shows clear faith in Alberta as a prime jurisdiction for the development and deployment of renewables.

 Like the rest of Canada, Alberta plans to continue growing its renewable capacity in the coming years and decades.
-With growing global demand for clean energy amid the fight against climate change, Albertans must continue to support wind, solar, geothermal and other renewable energy projects in addition to their sustainable oil and gas sectors.
+With growing global demand for clean energy, Albertans must continue to support wind, solar, geothermal and other renewable energy projects in addition to their traditional oil and gas sector.

 Join Us Today!